wernerglinka/git-test/src/index.md

         isDark: false
     text:
       prefix: ""
-      title: Metalsmith First Testing the Heckout of it
+      title: Metalsmith First
       header: h1
-      subtitle: The only starter you'll need
+      subtitle: The only starter you'll EVER need
       prose: >-
         Hey there!
 So, you stumbled upon the Metalsmith First Starter.
 It is pretty opinionated, reflecting all the choices made over the time I've